Gentrifeye

 Project Overview

 As part of Abundance of Youth’s (AOY) first-ever cohort—a San Diego nonprofit using art to tackle social and cultural issues—I took on the pressing issue of gentrification and all that it negatively implicates.
-Seeing how development was displacing longtime residents in communities like my own, I created Gentrifeye, a mobile app designed to raise awareness, preserve local culture, and empower residents to take action.
 As the sole designer and researcher, I combined UX strategy with advocacy to build a tool rooted in empathy, equity, and community resilience.

 As part of Abundance of Youth’s (AOY) first-ever cohort—a San Diego nonprofit using art to tackle social and cultural issues—I took on the pressing issue of gentrification and all that it negatively implicates.
-Seeing how development was displacing longtime residents in communities like my own, I created Gentrifeye, a mobile app designed to raise awareness, preserve local culture, and empower residents to take action.
 As the sole designer and researcher, I combined UX strategy with advocacy to build a tool rooted in empathy, equity, and community resilience.

 Problem